-Aside from the quartz-powered Oysterquartz Day-Date watches, all Rolex Day-Date President watches run on self-winding chronometer movements.
+Aside from the quartz-powered Oysterquartz watches, all Day-Date watches run on self-winding chronometer movements.
 Like all Rolex watch collections, the Day-Date has benefited from movement upgrades over the decades.
 These upgrades can be generally classified into three categories: non-quickset, single quickset, and double quickset.

 In 2015, Rolex announced a new generation day-date caliber in the form of the perpetual Caliber 3255 movement.
 With 14 patents to its name, the COSC-Certified Caliber 3255 is entirely manufactured by Rolex and features technical improvements in reliability, precision, and durability.
 Furthermore, thanks to the new barrel architecture and new Chronergy escapement, Rolex has optimized the efficiency of the high-precision movement whereby the power reserve has now increased to 70 hours (compared to the previous 48-hour power reserve).
 Another notable Rolex innovation found in Caliber 3255 is the shock-resistant and anti-magnetic blue Parachrom hairspring, made from a paramagnetic alloy of niobium and zirconium.
 While this modern calendar movement debuted in the Day-Date 40, among the new 2019 Rolex watch models presented at Baselworld were a batch of new Day-Date 36 references fitted with Caliber 3255.

-Prices for the new 2019 Day-Date model ref.
-128238 in yellow gold with a fluted bezel start at around $31,000, while the new 2019 Day-Date model ref.
+Prices for the new 2019 Day Date model ref.
+128238 in yellow gold with a fluted bezel start at around $31,000, while the new 2019 model ref.
 128348 with a gem-set bezel starts at around $45,000.
 Meanwhile, current-production Day-Date 40 models start around $34,800 for the yellow gold version with a fluted bezel and quickly go up from there depending on material and embellishments.
-Interestingly, Rolex Day-Date Everose gold and Rolex Day-Date white gold models are more expensive than their yellow gold counterparts.
-Naturally, the platinum Day-Date models are the most expensive Rolex President watches.
+Interestingly, Rolex Everose gold and white gold models are more expensive than their yellow gold counterparts.
+Naturally, the platinum watches are the most expensive.

-The secondary market offers some great Rolex Day-Date price points for pre-owned President watches, which can start in the low $6,000 range and go up from there.
+The secondary market offers some great price points for pre-owned watches, which can start in the low $6,000 range and go up from there.

-The ultimate symbol of prestige, exclusivity, and refinement, the Rolex Day-Date President has been an integral part of the brand's collection for over 60 years.
+The ultimate symbol of prestige, exclusivity, and refinement, the Day Date has been an integral part of the brand's collection for over 60 years.

-Here is a list of most Rolex Day-Date references that have been produced throughout history
+Here is a list of most references that have been produced throughout history

-Living up to its famous nickname, the Rolex Day-Date has been worn by more presidents, leaders, and visionaries than any other watch.
-Some notable names that have worn Rolex Day-Date watches include:
+Living up to its famous nickname, the Day-Date has been worn by more presidents, leaders, and visionaries than any other watch.
+Some notable names that have worn these watches include: